 5) Cold can erase your thirst

-Another prominent thing about treading in the ice on your bike is that you will be rarely thirsty.
+Another prominent thing about treading on the ice on your bike is that you will be rarely thirsty.
 Unlike summer days, your body does not dehydrate drastically and you can end up forgetting to drink.
 Added to the cold climate, this can create severe medical conditions with prolonged negligence of water.

 Furthermore, when you are ready to drink, your water might be Ice and ice on cold might not be the most comfortable of biking moments.
-Nevertheless, the accomplishment and enjoyment of the ride is certainly inexplicable when you’re done with it.
+Nevertheless, the accomplishment and enjoyment of the ride are certainly inexplicable when you’re done with it.
 You don’t have to sacrifice your thirst just because of iciness.
 Buy a reliable Hot Water Flask and carry it with you whenever you go mountain biking.

 6) Get studded tires NOW!